ciccpa/CountdownApp/README.md

 ### 5. A folder of gifs/images (you choose how many you want) to be randomly selected.
 Gifs/images do NOT repeat, once a gif has been tweeted, it will cycle through until there are none left. ("No random numbers.")
 Media attachments not required to get this project to work.
-Refer to twit package details for more: https://www.npmjs.com/package/twit
+Refer to [twit](https://www.npmjs.com/package/twit)  package details for more.

 When ready, the project can be deployed to a server such as Heroku or an AWS.
 You will only need to run the application once, if using the following commands: